sumelms/website/docs/development/contribute.md

 Issues are executable tasks.
 If they are related to new features or enhancements, it is pretty common that they are part of a User Story, also these small and executable tasks can be bugs, in this case, it is pretty normal that they are **not** related to any User Story.

-In order to help you to identify an Issue, remember:
+To help you to identify an Issue, remember:

-- Can be assign to someone
+- Can be assigned to someone
-- Lives in task-specific repository
+- Lives in the task-specific repository
 - Can be executed
 - **Normally** results in a PR